-One of the easiest vegetables to grow is the humble Zucchini plant.
-You can grow them from seeds or seedlings and grow them in the vegetable garden or in a container.
+One of the easiest vegetables to grow is the humble Zucchini.
+They are very productive, can be grown from seeds or seedlings and you can grow them in the vegetable garden or in a container.

-They grow with both male and female plants on the one plant, so all you need are some friendly bees or other insects to pollinate them for you.
+This is a vegetable that will grow with both male and female plants on the one plant.
+This makes them easy tom grow as all you need are some friendly bees or other insects to pollinate them for you.
 (Or do this yourself using your finger or a small brush)

 Most varieties will need to be planted at around 70 – 90 cm apart.
 These are a frost tender vegetable and they are best planted once the soil has warmed up in spring.